Star Wars: Knights of the Old Republic #39

 Dueling existed in the first video game -- as did swoop-bike racing.
 The game presented a bit of a strange situation regarding dueling -- saying that deathmatches were illegal under Sith rule (!) and that they had been illegalized many years before, back before the Sith were in charge.
-The Campaign Guide gave us a place to address that, to a degree -- the Sith reinstated the Republic ban (which went away on Taris after the Mandie invasion) in order to prevent alternate legends to their own from taking root, Gladiator-style.
+The I gave us a place to address that, to a degree -- the Sith reinstated the Republic ban (which went away on Taris after the Mandie invasion) in order to prevent alternate legends to their own from taking root, Gladiator-style.
 But we were still left with an earlier outlawing of deathmatches -- and "Dueling Ambitions," among other things, addresses why that happened.
 Naturally, as with many things corporate in the Republic, it wasn't entirely altruistic in purpose!

 Dueling in Star Wars comics went back much further, to the original Archie Goodwin Marvel stories set on The Wheel.
 Our angle was to create someplace different, someplace that, while it had a healthy sportsbook operation, was also meant to be a mecca for the fans, spotlighting the players and the actions in multiple venues.
 I had seen some video of the Dallas Cowboys' new billion-dollar stadium; it's supposed to have plenty of video screens out in the atrium under the stands.
 The Hall of Champions serves sort of that same purpose in Jervo's World, ringing the Hub Arena.